Skip to main content

 Widget authenticates

-The frontend passes the token, userId, and userEmail to the widget.
-Notifizz verifies the token matches the claimed identity.
+The frontend passes token, userId, userEmail to the widget.
+Notifizz recomputes the hash and accepts the session if it matches.

 Backend setup

-// In your login endpoint or user session handler:
+// In your login endpoint or session handler:

 Frontend setup